 You just realized that your dog swallowed something that they should not have.
 Now, what?
-Stay calm and utilize these 5 tips:

 - Assessment: Assess the item swallowed and evaluate the seriousness.
 Call your vet for help and describe the object, the size, shape, and material.
 The size of your dog matters – a toy breed that swallows a small object will have a harder time passing it than a German Shepherd.

-- X-ray’s: They may be necessary.
+- X-rays: They may be necessary.
 An x-ray can pinpoint where the object is and how likely it is to pass.

 - Illness: Keep a watchful eye on your dog.
 If your dog acts ill, lethargic, vomits, refuses food or water, or has diarrhea – call your vet.

-- String or stick shaped items
+- String or stick-shaped items (popsicle sticks)

 - Polyurethane glues

-- Sharp edged items such as broken objects
+- Sharp-edged items such as broken objects

 - Coins – problems can occur if stomach acid breaks down the metal